project-chip/zap/docs/api.md

 | packageId | <code>\*</code> |
 | featureFlags | <code>\*</code> |

-<a name="module_Loader API_ Loader APIs..parseFeatureConformance"></a>
+<a name="module_Loader API_ Loader APIs..parseConformanceFromXML"></a>

-### Loader API: Loader APIs~parseFeatureConformance(operand) ⇒
+### Loader API: Loader APIs~parseConformanceFromXML(operand) ⇒
-Parses feature conformance or an operand in feature conformance recursively from xml data.
+Parses conformance or an operand in conformance recursively from xml data.
+The conformance could come from features, attributes, or commands

 An example of parsing the conformance of 'User' device type feature: